Ohio Steam Train Trail

 You will be captivated by the 64 working models of steam trains carved by the world’s master carver Earnest “Mooney” Warther at the Warther Museum and Gardens in Dover.
 The Age of Steam Roundhouse in Sugarcreek houses the worlds largest privately owned collection of steam engines.
 You will be immersed in trains during your visit at the Age of Steam Roundhouse which consists of storage tracks, a store house, coal dock, wood water tank, ash pit, back shop and the jewel of the site, a complete, working, 18-stall, brick roundhouse surrounding a 115-foot turntable and turntable pit.

 Your last stop on the trail will be as a passenger on an actual train chugging through the scenic Ohio Appalachian country side during the Falladay train rides scheduled for October 12 and 13 or October 19 and 20.
+You will depart from the Dennison Railroad Depot and stay on for the duration of the ride until you end up back at the Depot.
 The Dennison Railroad Depot Museum is housed in Dennison, Ohio’s 1873 Pennsylvania Railroad Station – once located as the water stop halfway between Pittsburgh, PA and Columbus, OH—and now an National Historic Landmark.
 The Depot is the most significant remaining WWII canteens having served 1.3 million solders during WWII so not only will your Falliday Train ride be memorable, your visit through the museum will be, too.

 Dennison Railroad Depot Museum